mafia2online/Mafia2-Online/README.md

-# Mafia 2 Multiplayer
+# Mafia 2 Online
-Mafia 2 Multiplayer Source Code (http://m2-multiplayer.com/)
+Source code of the M2Online mod, based on Mafia 2 MultiPlayer.

+# Informations
+- Has to be compiled with VS2013 due to some outdated functions